STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_keras/README.md

 In this case, the converted model performance is practically the same as the original model (for more details on validation metrics refer to the "Evaluation metrics" article of the documentation available within the ST Edge AI Core installation folder).

-## ST Edge AI Core integration in MEMS Studio
+## ST Edge AI integration in MEMS Studio

 To accomodate users that prefer to use a graphical interface over the command line, ST Edge AI Core has been integrated in MEMS Studio.